Instructional Model

 When students are challenged to move from surface knowledge to deeper levels of understanding they will be more engaged and committed to extend, apply, and transfer their learning to new and different contexts.

-When students are supported to be reflective, independent learners, who can monitor and evaluate their own learning, their self-efficacy will be enhanced, and they will experience growth in motivation, wellbeing and achievement.
+When students are supported to be reflective, independent learners, who can monitor and evaluate their own learning, their self-efficacy will be enhanced, and they will experience growth in motivation, wellbeing, and achievement.

 Documented learning area programs, aligned units of study and lesson plans publicly available.